gomorpheus/morpheus-apidoc/source/includes/_clusters.md

 }
 ```

-This endpoint updates the kubectl and kudeadm versions on cluster to the specified version.
+This endpoint updates the kubectl and kudeadm versions on a Kubernetes cluster to the specified version.
 Use [Get Cluster Upgrade Versions](#get-cluster-upgrade-versions-kubernetes) to list valid version targets for the cluster.

 ### HTTP Request